Oven-Baked Tradition Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing an above-average amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and dried alfalfa, this looks like the profile of a kibble containing a significant amount of meat.

-Oven-Baked Tradition Grain Free is a plant-based kibble using an above-average amount of chicken and herring as its main sources of animal protein, thus earning the brand 5 stars.
+Oven-Baked Tradition Grain Free Dog Food is a meat-based kibble using a significant amount of chicken and fish meals as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word